jacobrask/node-upnp-device/README.md

 }
 ```

-This might look slightly complex, but all most properties are optional and many inherit from parents.
-Some more examples:
+This might look slightly complex, but most properties are optional and many inherit from parents.
+Another example:

 ```javascript
 {